What’s Stopping You From Having a Satisfying Sex Life?

 She contends that it isn’t a matter of how often a couple has sex, but how satisfied both partners feel: “A sex-starved marriage is more about the fallout that occurs when one spouse is deeply unhappy with his/her sexual relationship and this unhappiness is ignored, minimized, or dismissed.”

 Just what are some of the barriers to satisfying sex and how can they be overcome?
-There are two main areas in which these barriers developed – your personal sexual history and your sexual history as a couple.
+There are two main areas in which these barriers have developed and are stopping you from enjoying satisfying sex together – your personal sexual history and your sexual history as a couple.

 As much as you may want to have a deeply connected and intimate love life, there are some real barriers in your personal sexual history that have to be overcome to get what you want and need.
-Some of these barriers were your personal choice.
+Some of these barriers were your personal choice and can be cleared up and discussed with a renewed connection with your spouse.
 Others definitely were not.
 But either way, to have the sex life that you want, you will need to address these barriers head on and remove them.

 - Distorted Views and Attitudes

 It could be that you were taught, either directly or indirectly, that sex is dirty and shameful.
 Sex may have only been talked and joked about in degrading or secretive ways.
 As a result, you may have experienced conflicting, even shameful feelings about your own sexuality.
 Discussing sex in a healthy manner and making love in affirming and non-degrading ways can help you overcome this barrier.